ministryofjustice/laa-reusable-github-actions/README.md

 # LAA Reusable Github Actions

 Following the publication of [this article](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) by Github announcing the beta release of reusable workflows, this is an attempt to start a central repository of github jobs that can be called from remote repositories.

 ## Notices
 This is a beta function from Github and my be changed/break at very short notice

-## Currently available actions
+## Currently available workflows
+* brakeman
+* format
+* rspec
 * rubocop
-* rspec
-* brakeman
+* snyk

-## Invoking an action
+## Invoking a workflow

-In your repo's workflows you can invoke one of these actions with
+In your repo's workflows you can invoke one of the workflows (available in `.github/workflows/`) with
 ```yaml
 jobs:
   rubocop: